April 26, 2012

 Sift together flour, salt and soda.
 Add to creamed mixture, blend well.
 Add oats and blend.
 Then add coconut and blend…then add chopped chocolate (and do what? that’s right), blend.

 Original recipe calls for dropping by teaspoonfuls onto greased cookie sheets.
-I used my trusty Zeroll Universal EZ Disher scoop (#60).
+I used my trusty Zeroll Universal EZ Disher scoop (#60, pink).

 Bake in oven preheated to 350 degrees F…in my house, 13.5 minutes is the magic number, but could be anywhere from 12-15 minutes at yours.
 I find letting the cookies rest on the baking sheet a few minutes makes it easier to move them from sheet to rack.